rust-lang/rust-forge/src/mdbook/proposals-and-stabilization.md

 ### When are FCPs required?

-An FCP will be needed for any stabilization of user-facing changes, like UI/UX changes, new command-line arguments, new attributes, etc. It also includes breaking changes.
+An FCP will be needed for any stabilization of user-facing changes, like major UI/UX changes, new command-line arguments, new attributes, etc. It also includes breaking changes.

 When starting an FCP, make sure only the relevant subteam is labeled on the issue/PR, to avoid pinging people with changes they aren't interested in.